The majority of your visitors and a few of your repeat customers rely on your homepage to decide whether to buy from you.

 Hey, you'll love this: 21 Ways to Create Call To Action Buttons that Convert

-Okay, so you’ve successfully held your visitor’s interest and convinced them to check out your products and/or services.
-If they’re truly considering you as an option, then they’ll want to be sure before making a purchase.
+If your visitors truly consider your brand as a viable option, then they’ll want to be sure before making a purchase.
 In that case, they may come back to you with questions.

 This is good news since this means that your visitors are genuinely interested in your business and taking it forward with specific questions.
 These can be basic ones like “do you deliver in my area” or “what’s the duration of the free trial”.